The Medici and Florence

 The tour will be led by Prof. Tommaso Astarita, Ph.D.
 (Department of History) who will guide participants through the intricate past of the Medici family.
 Over the course of one week, participants will tour the iconic palazzi (palaces) and ville (country estates) of the Medici family, where art and architecture will take us back to the era of the Renaissance and Baroque.
 Participants will also explore the religious context of the Medici with visits to San Lorenzo and the Cappelle Medicee.
 And there will also be some free time to explore Florence and sightsee!

 The tour will run from March 2, 2025 – March 9, 2025.
-Registration is now open, click the button below to secure your spot!
+Registration is closed.

 More information about the study tour can be found below.